mkay313/jekyll-now/_posts/2018-9-30-VirtualBox-Shared-Folders.md

 2. Change the forwarding rules on the respective adapter to map your host's whatever port you want to use (I went for 3022) to the guest's port 22.
 3. Put that stuff into Putty and pray.

-Fun fact: if you disable Adapter 2 without changing the option "host-only" to "not connected" and later try to import this image on VirtualBox for Linux, it won't work.
+_Fun fact: if you disable Adapter 2 without changing the option "host-only" to "not connected" and later try to import this image on VirtualBox for Linux, it won't work.
 You have to disconnect the adapter before disabling it.
 On Windows, however, it works fine.
-Hell!
+Hell!_

+__Can I have my shared folder now?__

+Yes, and no. If you have a nicely working Internet connection you download Guest Additions (the ones available in VirtualBox by default _do not_ work), like described [here](https://askubuntu.com/questions/22743/how-do-i-install-guest-additions-in-a-virtualbox-vm).
+However, if you (a) like living dangerously, (b) like weird hacks, (c) cannot be bothered to download Guest Additions you can winscp into your machine and copy the GuestAdditionsISO from the VirtualBox directory (where you installed it) onto the machine and then mount it there.

+__You've run into all these issues while setting up shared folders?__

+Yes, and probably even more I don't even remember.
+VirtualBox is glorious (╯°□°）╯︵ ┻━┻